DarkflameUniverse/DarkflameServer/README.md

 ### Notes
 Depending on your operating system, you may need to adjust some pre-processor defines in [CMakeVariables.txt](./CMakeVariables.txt) before building:
 * If you are on MacOS, ensure OPENSSL_ROOT_DIR is pointing to the openssl root directory.
+* By default it should be set to the correct directory.
 * If you are using a Darkflame Universe client, ensure `client_net_version` in `build/sharedconfig.ini` is changed to 171023.

 ## Configuring your server